2020 Certificate Course for Teachers of Students with Specific Learning Difficulties

 Application, Payment and Refund Policy

-Once participants have completed the application form, and received an acceptance notification, a deposit of $500 is required.
-Full payment must be received by the SPELD NSW Office by 29 April, 2019.
+Once participants have completed the application form, and received an acceptance notification, a deposit of $500 is required to secure your position in the Teachers Certificate Course.
+Full payment of course fees must be received by 15 April 2020.
+(Payment plans are available on application.)

 Lin Meeks, PhD.
 M.A.
 (Spec.
 Ed), B.A., Grad.
 Dip.
 Ed.